NextTechLabAP/AI-Interior/README.md

 solid colour palette.

 Results observed were kind of good after 10 epochs with texture palette.
 Features were being extracted and showing better result with it.
+After 75 epoch we find out our training model was testing and correcting previous images features that were extracted.So as we increase the number of epochs the better results we get.
+But due to lack of compoutaional power we were bound as we improve our model we will prvide results.

 ## NOTE
 We will update this repositry as our model gets better.